Mississippi: Natchez Trace & the Antebellum South Bike Tour

 We invite you to call for a detailed price comparison and description of our lodging and restaurants.
 If experience counts, then our guides 30 years of expertise and historical knowledge cannot be surpassed.

 Not only will we visit many classic mansions, we'll lodge in several.
-Our lodging accents Southern splendors at The Fairview Inn or Old Capitol Inn (Jackson), Anchuca Mansion or Baer House Mansion (Vicksburg), and the acclaimed Dunleith Mansion & The Castle Restaurant (Natchez), truly a showpiece of the South.
+Our lodging accents Southern splendors at Old Capitol Inn (Jackson), Anchuca Mansion or Baer House Mansion (Vicksburg), and the acclaimed Natchez Grand Hotel situated on the banks of the Mississippi (Natchez), truly a showpiece of the South.

 Gourmet specialties such as sweet potato pie, Cajun catfish, and mint juleps offer sweet rewards at day's end.
 A tour of Longwood Mansion and poignant accounts of the Civil War give pause to appreciate our nation's heritage.